-As many guitarists begin playing rock, blues and pop music before exploring jazz, one of the first scales we have under our fingers are the various positions of the major and minor pentatonic scales.
+As many guitarists begin playing rock, blues, and pop music before exploring jazz, one of the first scales we have under our fingers are the various positions of the major and minor pentatonic scales.
 To help you translate these commonly used scales to a jazz context, here are 5 jazz pentatonic scale patterns that you can work on in the woodshed as you bring your pentatonic knowledge into the jazz realm.

-While the examples in this lesson are applied to the first position of a minor pentatonic scale, any of these patterns can be applied to any position of any pentatonic scale that you know or are working on in the practice room.
+While the examples in this lesson are applied to the first position of a minor pentatonic scale, any of these patterns can be applied to any position of any guitar scale that you know or are working on in the practice room.

 Pentatonic Scale Patterns 1 – 123

 The first pattern consists of a 3-note grouping that you play from each note in the scale.
 When doing so, you produce a 123, 234, 345, etc. pattern as you ascend the scale with this three-note shape.

 As was noted in the intro, make sure to work this, and any, pattern ascending and descending the scale as you expand upon it further in your jazz guitar practice routine.

 Pentatonic Scale Patterns 2 – Left vs. Right 1